AdobeDocs/platform-learn.en/help/data-collection/edge/generate-first-party-device-ids.md

 1. Experience Platform Edge Network receives the FPID and uses it to generate an Experience Cloud ID (ECID).
 1. Platform Web SDK response sends the ECID back to the end-user's browser.
 1. Platform Web SDK uses JavaScript to store the ECID as the `AMCV_` cookie in the end-user's browser.
 1. In the event the `AMCV_` cookie expires, the process repeats itself.
-As long as the same first-party device ID is available, a new `AMCV_` cookie will be created with the same ECID value as before.
+As long as the same first-party device ID is available, a new `AMCV_` cookie is created with the same ECID value as before.

-For this tutorial, a specific example using the PHP scripting language will be used to show how to:
+For this tutorial, a specific example using the PHP scripting language is used to show how to:

 * Generate a UUIDv4
 * Write UUIDv4 value to a cookie